Fingerprinting Codes and the Price of Approximate Differential Privacy: Lower Bounds via Fingerprinting Codes

 \begin{remark} Corollary~\ref{cor:lb1way} implies a lower bound of $\tilde{\Omega}(\sqrt{d})$ for any family $\queryset$ on a data universe $\univ$ in which we can ``embed'' the $1$-way marginals on $\bits^{\cols}$ in the sense that there exists $\query_1,\dots,\query_d \in \queryset$ such that for every string $x \in \bits^d$ there is an $x' \in \bits^d$ such that $(\query_1(x'),\dots,\query_d(x')) = x$.
 (The maximum such $d$ is actually the VC dimension of $\univ$ when we view each element $x \in \univ$ as defining a mapping $\query \mapsto \query(x)$.
 See Definition~\ref{def:vcdim}.) \end{remark}

 Our proof technique does not directly yield a lower bound with any meaningful dependence on the accuracy $\alpha$.
 Since the privacy adversary $\adv$ simply runs the tracing algorithm on the rounded answers it is given, it is not able to leverage subconstant accuracy to gain an advantage in re-identification.
+However, Lemma~\ref{lem:alphaforfree} lets us generically translate our lower bound for constant accuracy into a lower bound depending linearly on $1/\alpha$.
+For 1-way marginals, we get an essentially tight sample complexity lower bound of $\tilde{\Omega}(\sqrt{d}/\alpha)$ for $(\alpha, \beta)$-accuracy.